carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 >  Exercise
->  Write a nextflow script `fastqc.nf` that creates a queue channel containing all read files matching the pattern `data/yeast/reads/*_1.fq.gz` followed by a process the commands.
+>  Write a nextflow script `fastqc.nf` that creates a queue channel, `Channel.fromPath`, containing all read files matching the pattern `data/yeast/reads/*_1.fq.gz` followed by a process with input and script directives that has the commands.
 > `mkdir fastqc_out`
 > `fastqc -o fastqc_out ${reads}`
 > > Solution